Southern All Stars

-The band has occasionally gone into hiatus while individual members worked on solo and other projects, and did so again between 2008 and 2013.
+The band has occasionally gone into hiatus while individual members worked on solo and other projects and did so again between 2008 and 2013.

 History

 Early years

 In 1974, a prototype of the band, composed of Aoyama Gakuin University students who belonged to the popular music club "Better Days", was formed by Keisuke Kuwata.
 In their early days, the band changed its name frequently, such as "Onsen Anma Momohiki Band", "Piston Kuwata and the Cylinders", and "Keisuke Kuwata and the Hitchcock Gekijou".
-Finally, when keyboardist Yuko Hara joined the group, they chose a permanent name.
+In 1975, keyboardist Yuko Hara joined the group, they chose a permanent name.
 Named after the "Fania All-Stars" and "Southern rock" by Kuwata's friend.

-After several changes of members, they tried for "Yamaha EastWest '77", the contest of amateur musicians by the Yamaha Music Foundation.
+The band would temporarily disband in 1977, only to resume band actives later in the year.
+Southern All Stars would participate in the "Yamaha EastWest '77" contest, held by the Yamaha Music Foundation.
 At this contest, Kuwata won a prize for the "best vocalist".
 When the band participated in this contest, Hiroshi Matsuda and Hideyuki Nozawa, two members who were not Aoyama Gakuin's students joined them, and all the members of the group were then assembled.

 On June 25, 1978, their debut single "Katte ni Sindbad" was released from Victor Entertainment.
 Its title was named after two hit songs in Japan in 1977, "Katte ni Shiyagare" by Kenji Sawada and "Nagisa no Sindbad" by Pink Lady In addition, the release date of their debut single was Sawada's 29th birthday.
 The song featured Kuwata's impressive coarse-grained vocals like a tongue twister.
 To promote their first single, they appeared on various TV programs.
 The weird costumes they dressed in and their eccentric performance made an unforgettable impact on listeners.
-Their single gradually climbed the charts, and peaked at number-three on the Japan's oricon singles chart in autumn of the same year.
+Their single gradually climbed the charts and peaked at No. 3 on the Japan's Oricon Singles Chart in autumn of the same year.

-Because of the sales promotion of "Katte ni Sindbad" and a following single "Kibun Shidai de Semenaide", they were considered performers of novelty songs.
+Because of the sales promotion of "Katte ni Sindbad" and the following single "Kibun Shidai de Semenaide", they were considered performers of novelty songs.
 However, "Itoshi no Ellie", their third single released on March 25, 1979, was sufficient to overturn their comedic public image.
 This pop-ballad was highly regarded by many Japanese music critics and artists, including Hiroshi Miyagawa and Kosetsu Minami.
 The song is regarded as one of the most notable songs by the Southern All Stars.
 In 1988, a cover version by Ray Charles was featured in a Suntory Limited TV advertisement.
-It was released as a single in Japan only, and reached number-three on the Oricon.
+It was released as a single in Japan only, and reached No. 3 on the Oricon.
 The cover version by Charles became the best-selling single performed by a Western artist in 1989.